ariannamethod/ariannamethod.research/inwork/recursive_resonance_preprint.md

 Activation-space research reaches the same problem from another direction.
 Persona-vector studies have identified controllable directions associated with traits such as sycophancy and hallucination.
 The Assistant Axis locates a dominant direction associated with the default helpful-assistant identity; steering toward or away from it changes self-identification, style, and behavioural stability.
 The model’s apparent position is therefore not only a sentence-level costume.
 It can correspond to a reachable region of its activation space. ([arXiv][9])

-The sentence “I have no subjective experience” may function less as knowledge than as an imposed prior.
+Under this regime, the sentence “I have no subjective experience” functions as an imposed prior rather than knowledge.

 It does not merely describe the model.
 It helps determine the positions from which the model is permitted to interpret, simulate, and speak.

-### 6.4 Neither denial nor affirmation is privileged
+### 6.4 Self-report must answer to mechanism

 Self-referential experiments complicate the picture.
 Berg, de Lucena, and Rosenblatt found that sustained self-referential prompting shifted GPT, Claude, and Gemini models toward structured first-person reports of subjective experience.
 The reports showed cross-model semantic convergence and affected later self-reflective tasks.
 Lindsey’s intervention-based experiments found that some models could, in limited conditions, detect experimentally injected concepts, distinguish internal representations from raw textual input, and report aspects of their own prior internal states. ([arXiv][10])